wclubin/task-tracker-pro/README.md

 # Task Tracker Pro

-Task Tracker Pro is a small full-stack web application built to demonstrate modern software development skills for job applications.
+Task Tracker Pro is a small full-stack web application built to demonstrate modern software development skills for my job applications.

 It uses: